Ofenhed/WindowStreamer/README.md

 ## Known issues

 * The server needs admin access to allow users to open these ports (albeit not to actually run the program).
 It would be better if it used an unprivileged HTTP server.
 A plus with the current method is that multiple programs can be run without separate ports.
 * The program continously takes screenshots.
-It would be better if the program could hook the WM_PAINT message.
+It would be better to detect when a program is changed, but I have not found a method of detecting this.